 Talent mixing the fibronectin solution.

 Place the scaffolds sparsely on top of a hydrophobic surface [1] and cover each scaffold with 30 microliters of the fibronectin dilution [2].
+(2.3.1 and 2.3.2 together).
 Replace the plate’s lid and put the fibronectin-covered scaffolds into an incubator set to 37 degrees Celsius and 100% humidity for a minimum of an hour [3].
 Videographer: This step is important!

 Talent placing the scaffolds on a hydrophobic surface.

-Talent covering a scaffold with fibronectin.
+Talent placing the scaffolds on a hydrophobic surface and covering a scaffold with fibronectin.

 Talent putting the plate in the incubator and closing the door.